httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 HTTP has used the CONNECT method for proxying TCP connections since HTTP/1.1.
 When using CONNECT, the request target specifies a host and port number, and the proxy forwards TCP payloads between the client and this destination ({{?RFC9110, Section 9.3.6}}).
 To date, this is the only mechanism defined for proxying TCP over HTTP.
 In this specification, this is referred to as a "classic HTTP CONNECT proxy".

 HTTP/3 uses a UDP transport, so it cannot be forwarded using the pre-existing CONNECT mechanism.
-To enable forward proxying of HTTP/3, the MASQUE effort has defined proxy mechanisms that are capable of proxying UDP datagrams {{?RFC9298}}, and more generally IP datagrams {{?I-D.ietf-masque-connect-ip}}.
+To enable forward proxying of HTTP/3, the MASQUE effort has defined proxy mechanisms that are capable of proxying UDP datagrams {{?CONNECT-UDP=RFC9298}}, and more generally IP datagrams {{?CONNECT-IP=RFC9484}}.
 The destination host and port number (if applicable) are encoded into the HTTP resource path, and end-to-end datagrams are wrapped into HTTP Datagrams {{?RFC9297}} on the client-proxy path.

 ## Problems